 - Healthcare organizations need to develop a strategy for implementing emerging technologies like chatbots and AI.
 First, define the bot’s scope of knowledge.
 Remember, in order to deliver great patient experiences chatbots need to be simple and feel natural.
 An effective chatbot must be available 24/7, understand what patients need, and engage them in conversation while providing responses and guidance to resources, along with personalized, intelligent recommendations.

 - Once you have devised a strategy, be sure to leverage leading-edge technologies and machine learning that gets smarter over time as it receives more data through patient interactions.
 Many chatbot and AI solutions are available today.
 Be sure to choose one that has the right level of personality, sentiment and that understands context.
-We recommend a Propelics Proof-of-Concept to identify the best solution to meet your business objectives and ensure the best patient experience.
+We recommend an Anexinet Proof-of-Concept to identify the best solution to meet your business objectives and ensure the best patient experience.

 - Chatbots and AI are only successful if they have access to the right data.
 Healthcare organizations should possess a large inventory of FAQs based on data from online forms, emails, and call centers.
 Over time, as more and more patients interact with them, chatbots will become smarter in answering questions and evaluating conversations.